Welcome to the

 Parish Council Business

-Read the draft minutes of our June meeting.
-Our next meeting will be Tuesday July21st.
-The agenda will be published five days before the meeting.
+Read the draft minutes of our July meeting.
+Our next meeting will be Tuesday September 15th.
+The agenda will be published here nearer the time.

 Members of the public are very welcome to attend our monthly meetings.
 Time is set aside at the start of the meeting for you to speak about items on the agenda - or any other topics of community interest.